 - Bird and rodent mites.
 Minute, 1 mm long mites that can be difficult to diagnose.
 These mites normally infest rodents and bird nests, but will occasionally disperse from these sites and bite humans.
 See the following section on mites.

-Most of these pests infest homes temporarily and can be controlled via pesticide treatment, or by eliminating the source of the infestation.
-Arthropod bites are often hard to diagnose without an examination, good description of the bite(s), information about how and when the bites occurred, and (ideally) a specimen of the suspected pest.
+Most of these pests infest homes temporarily and can be controlled via pesticide treatment, eliminating the source of the infestation, or just a simple bath in the case of thrips or pyemotes mites.
+Arthropod bites are often hard to diagnose without an examination or a good description of the bite(s), information about how and when the bites occurred, and (ideally) a specimen of the suspected pest.
 Although many biting arthropods leave clues that help with diagnosis (such as the pattern and types of lesions), it is often very difficult to determine the cause of a bite with certainty without a specimen or observation of the bite or sting taking place.